TeYuanLiu/teyuanliu.github.io/_notes/2023-03-20-javascript-basic-operations-maths.md

 ---
-title: "JavaScript 12 - Type Conversions"
+title: "JavaScript 12 - Basic operators, maths"
 excerpt: "There are many operators ranging from simple arithmetic to JavaScript-specifics."
 categories:
 tags: JavaScript